Cost of Ownership

 1st year cost: $0-$12

 Nails, picks, or plectra, as they are called, are the next thing to get after purchasing an instrument.
 Any hard material can be used to make nails though different materials provide different sounds.
 The best nails are solid and rigid.
-The go-to material used to be a type of turtle shell, but unsustainable hunting drove the turtles near extinction.
+The go-to material used to be a type of turtle shell but unsustainable hunting drove the turtles near extinction.
 They are still at high risk.
 It's better for the future of guzheng players and for the environment to use other materials while the turtle population regrows.
 Plastics, resins, stone, bone, bamboo, and even metal have been used to pluck long zithers over human history.
-You can find the material that sounds right for you without endangering the future.
+There are more than ever to pick from.
+Read more about nail materials here.

 Nails range from less than $0.75 USD per nail for cheaper plastics to $5.00 or more per nail for higher quality pieces.
 That is a range of $6-40 USD total for the 8 picks needed to cover both hands.
 Instruments are often sold with a basic set of nails - thin plastic sets that are very similar to guitar picks.
-These are enough to get you started.
-And, if you lose one of these cheap nails you can fashion a replacement out of a guitar pick.
+These are fine for new players and can last children for years.
+In fact, if you ever lose one of these thin nails you can fashion a replacement out of a guitar pick.

 Higher quality nails tend to be thicker with more care given to their shape.
 They can include tapered edges, curved surfaces, and sculpted indentations for your fingers.
-Midway between the free plastic and the more expensive picks are the intermediate sets for $10-12 USD.
-Even at that price you should have some choices regarding the size, thickness, indentation pattern, and material.
+Read more about nail shapes here.

 1st year: $12